 Since altitude is calculated based on absolute air pressure as measured by the watch and a sea level air pressure reference, weather can easily change your altitude reading.
 This is especially true if you're in the mountains where weather conditions can fluctuate throughout the day.
 If you want to test this out, simply set your watch to a given altitude and leave it one place while weather moves in and out.
 If there is a decrease in pressure (a storm rolling in), the altitude will probably read lower than the actual.
 If there is an increase in pressure (nice weather moving in), the watch will probably read higher than it is.

 How does latitude affect altitude readings?

-That said, if you see a trend where pressure begins to increase, you can hold out hope that a storm will break.
+That said, if you see a trend of increasing pressure, you can hold out hope that the storm will break.
 All the models we tested could graph the barometric pressure except the Casio SGW300-HB.
 When looking for a watch, consider the interval of the barometer, whether it has a storm alarm, and how nice the barometric graph is.
-Of all the models we tested, we like the graphs on the Garmin Fenix 5 the best, followed by the Suunto Ambit3 Peak and Suunto Traverse.
+Of all the models we tested, we like the graphs on the Garmin Fenix 5X Plus and Coros Vertix the best, followed by the Suunto Ambit3 Peak and Suunto Traverse.